 I maintain an active Twitter account as myself, and a Facebook account.
 In both there will be a range of the bizarre and the unusual that make me laugh or shake my head: basically, things that I think are worth seeing.
 Readers will also pick out some of my thoughts on politics, posers, organized religion, equal rights, and annoying celebrities (among others); I’m not too reserved about some of my views.
 The Twitter and Facebook feeds have some cross-connect, but the feed-across is sporadic — if you are constructing a psych profile on me, you should probably follow both.
 I also post answers to Quora from time to time, and images to Pinterest.
 I maintain a legacy mailing list named web-heads that gates into a Tumblr blog, that then dumps into my Twitter feed with the tag #webheads; anything with that hashtag in my Twitter or Facebook feeds thus may have been posted by someone else on the list who is similarly demented.

 My third collection is not quite out in the open as an independent stream.
 I am a long-time member and current chair of the US Public Policy Council of ACM, and a member of the ACM Council.
 I am involved in activities related to ACM, IEEE, ISSA, AAAS and other professional organizations.
 You may see posts in some places from me related to those.
 In particular, there is a shared USACM Twitter feed to which I sometimes contribute.
 Those outlets shouldn’t be viewed as related to either of the first two streams.

 I do not use Google+ regularly for any of these!
-I don’t like their policies of tying everything to that account, and I don’t like the interface and lack of connection to other social media.
+I don’t like their original policies of tying everything to that account, and I don’t like the interface and difficulty of connection to other social media.
 In particular, I use some scripts and services to post items across services and at metered “doses” and those don’t work well with Google+.
-(And yes, I am not overly fond of Facebook, either, but it is the only way of keeping my semi-sporadic contact with some of my friends.)
+(And yes, I am not overly fond of Facebook’s privacy policies, either, but it is the only mechanism for keeping my semi-sporadic contact with some of my friends.)